South West Coast Path Association

 • Length: 630 miles (1,014 km)

-The longest of England’s National Trails, the multi award-winning South West Coast Path offers 630 miles (1,014 km) of stunning coastal walking around the entire South West peninsula.
+England’s National Trails is a multi award-winning South West Coast Path which offers 630 miles (1,014 km) of stunning coastal walking around the entire South West peninsula.

 Starting at Minehead in Somerset it runs along the coastline of Exmoor, continuing along the coast of North Devon into Cornwall.
 It follows the entire coastline of Cornwall, goes across the mouth of the River Tamar and continues into Devon.
 After running along the south coast of Devon it then follows the Dorset coastline before finally ending at Poole Harbour.